 We are sorry we are too busy to show you the city but will be glad to give you instructions on how to move around and find your way.
 Also, we can do a little walk with you in the area to show you the best spots on the first day.

-💰 I have some zines/prints I would like to sell
+💰 I have some art/prints I would like to sell

 We would love that!
-Luis is in charge of the prints and zines stock.
+Luis is in charge of the curation of our stock.
 Please email him about it.

 💑 Can I bring my partner to the room?